 Now that you have a good idea of how Git works, it is time to push your committed code to either GitHub or Bitbucket repository.
 I am partial to GitHub!

 For pushing the code, you first need to signup and create a repository on GitHub.
 Click the New Repository button.

 Enter the repository name and description and click Create Repository button.

 Your repository is now ready for the code push.
 However, first, you must add the repository URL to Git.
 You can find the URL at the top right corner in GitHub.

 Copy this URL and run the following command in the SSH:

 This will add the URL of the GitHub repository to Git.

-git push origin master.
+Now run the git push command by running `git push origin master`.
 Remember you need to add your username and password of GitHub.
 Finally, push the code to GitHub.

 At this stage, open your GitHub profile and check the repository.
 You will see the the files in the list.